The-Youth-Empowerment-Foundation-Adju/pre-repair-cafe-visit/README.md

 - It gives chance for the organisation to estimate the number of experts on the repair date, Thus reducing cost.
 - To save time time during repair date

 # Details of devices registered

 # device owner.                     device details.                          device fault.                                    possible solution.
+- YEF                             - Led flat screen.                       -